On Co-Maximal Subgroup Graph of a Group: Introduction

 \section{Introduction}

 The idea of associating graphs with groups, which started from Cayley graphs, is now an important topic of research in modern algebraic graph theory.
 The most prominent graphs defined on groups in recent years are power graphs \cite{Cameron-Ghosh}, enhanced power graphs \cite{enhanced-power-graph}, commuting graphs \cite{commuting-graph}, non-commuting graphs \cite{non-commuting-graph}, subgroup inclusion graphs \cite{subgroup-inclusion-graph} etc., and various works like \cite{hiranya} has been done on these topics.
 As a comprehensive survey on different graphs defined on groups, \cite{Cameron-survey} is an excellent reference.
 These graphs help us in understanding various group properties using graph theoretic interpretations.
 Following these footsteps, Akbari {\it et.al.} introduced {\it co-maximal subgroup graph} of a group $G$ in \cite{akbari}.
+The comaximal subgroup graph of $\mathbb{Z}_n$ has been studied in \cite{manideepa-sucharita-angsu}.

 \begin{definition} Let $G$ be a group and $S$ be the collection of all non-trivial proper subgroups of $G$.
 The co-maximal subgroup graph $\Gamma(G)$ of a group $G$ is defined to be a graph with $S$ as the set of vertices and two distinct vertices $H$ and $K$ are adjacent if and only if $HK=G$. \end{definition} Although the definition of subgroup product graph allows the possibility of $G$ being infinite, in this paper, we restrict ourselves to finite groups only.
 However if the results translate similarly to infinite groups, we will mention it separately.
 Note that the definition implies that the graph is undirected as $HK=G$ if and only if $KH=G$.
 In this paper, we continue the study of co-maximal subgroup graph of a group.
 We also introduced deleted co-maximal subgroup graph $\Gamma^*(G)$ which is obtained by removing the isolated vertices of $\Gamma(G)$.
 We study the existence of isolated vertices of $\Gamma(G)$, connectedness of $\Gamma^*(G)$ and characterize various properties of $\Gamma(G)$ and $\Gamma^*(G)$.